Brighton and Hove Psychotherapy

 Is transference risky, or something to be scared of?

 In a word, no, providing your psychotherapist is experienced enough to work in the transference and to be aware of unconscious processes.
 A psychotherapy process should never be dangerous, but nor should it be too safe.
 It is a daring adventure into the unconscious inner world that can be painful and difficult.
 Ultimately, however, it carries the goal of relieving suffering and trauma.
+And delivering freedom from the shackles of the past.

 In other words